DEVOTIONALS

 the discipline they need.
 Without it, they can develop a pattern of

-‘living without limits’ that can put them in danger of getting hurt
+‘living without limits’ which can put them in danger of getting hurt

-when they are small, and possibly making their own rules when
+when they are small, and possibly cause them to make their own

 Discipline teaches our children respect – respect for others and

 respect for the laws of the land.
-They learn that there will be
+They learn are consequences to

-consequences to the things they do, or don’t do.
-If our children
+the things they do, or don’t do.
+If our children cannot depend on

 Parental discipline is a team effort and should never be left as